Bijan Allipour

-He holds a master's degree in Industrial Engineering from the University of Central Oklahoma.
+Allipour held a master's degree in Industrial Engineering from the University of Central Oklahoma.
 Among other positions, Allipour used to have in NISOC are Manager of Engineering and Construction, Director of Road & Construction and Head of Transportation and Logistics of NIOC.
-Prior to this, he used to be the Advisor of Khuzestan's Governor in Civil Projects.
+Formerly, he had been the Advisor to Khuzestan's Governor in Civil Projects.

 In 2015, NISOC was the largest Iranian oil company and produced about 3 million barrels of oil per day.
 NISOC output accounted for nearly 83% of total crude oil production of Iran.

+Allipour died on 7 December 2023, at the age of 74.

 Early life and education

 Allipour was born in Masjed Soleyman, Iran, in 1949.
-He holds a B.S. in Mechanical Engineering and master's degree of Industrial Engineering from the University of Central Oklahoma.
+He held a B.S. in Mechanical Engineering and master's degree of Industrial Engineering from the University of Central Oklahoma.

 Career

 Prior to his appointment as managing director of NISOC, Allipour held the following positions: